-Researchers have put their heads together to show that sufferers of migraines, cluster headaches, tension headaches or other headache disorders are at greater risk of developing a thyroid condition called hypothyroidism.
+Researchers have put their heads together to show that sufferers of migraines, cluster headaches, tension headaches or other headache disorders are at greater risk of developing an under active thyroid condition called hypothyroidism.

-Hypothyroidism occurs when the body can’t make sufficient thyroid hormone causing symptoms such as mood swings, weight gain, hair loss, fatigue, constipation and irregular menstrual cycles.
+Hypothyroidism occurs when the body can’t make sufficient thyroid hormones, causing symptoms such as mood swings, weight gain, hair loss, fatigue, constipation and irregular menstrual cycles.

 “Our study is one of the largest studies published to date suggesting that headache disorders are a risk factor for the future development of hypothyroidism,” explains Andrew Martin, lead author of study by University of Cincinnati College of Medicine researchers.

 The Fernald Study involved 8,412 people over a 20 year span and examined the health outcomes of residents living near a former uranium processing plant near Cincinnati, USA.

 There was a 21 percent increase in those residents developing new onset hypothyroidism while those with possible migraine showed an increased risk of 41 percent, says Vincent Martin, co-director of the Headache and Facial Pain Centre at the UC Gardner Neuroscience Institute.

 The data showed migraine sufferers were particularly susceptible to hypothyroidism and the most likely to develop this disorder, explains Vincent Martin.
 Migraine affects 3 million people in Australia (10-15%) with 23 percent of households having at least one migraine sufferer.
 Though rarely life-threatening, migraine and hypothyroidism both lead to decreased quality of life if not treated adequately.